alrasyidin/tinyhouse-client/README.md

 ```
 npm install
+npm run codegen:schema
+npm run codegen:generate
-npm start
+npm run start
 ```

-Of course after you start the development server. you can start development server base on this guide [here](https://github.com/alrasyidin/tinyhouse-server)
+Codegen only can be running with after you start the development server. you can start development server base on this guide [here](https://github.com/alrasyidin/tinyhouse-server).

 ## Screenshot